h-be/acorn-release/README.md

 ### Bundling in versions of acorn-hc and acorn-ui

-These will need to be run, before other commands will succeed.
+These will need to be run, before other commands like "running" and "packaging" will succeed.
-It needs to know which versions you want to be packaging.
+It needs to know which versions you want to be running or packaging.

 #### acorn-hc